Tricky (rapper): Idiosyncrasies and media issues

 By the time Pre-Millennium Tension was released in 1996, Tricky was increasingly irritated with the British press, particularly articles written in The Face magazine.
 The Face had been an early champion of Maxinquaye, but saw Tricky as more a duo than a solo project.
 The Face published an article claiming that vocalist Martina Topley-Bird had to single-handedly bring up the child that Tricky had fathered.

-Tricky has also been concerned with racial stereotyping of the media.
+Tricky has also been concerned with racial stereotyping by the media.
 In the documentary Naked & Famous, he stated that photographers wanted him to frown angrily in photos.
 He points to a cover of The Big Issue, where he has a milder look on his face, as being more representative of how he feels.
 In the song "Tricky Kid" from Pre-Millennium Tension, he wrote: "As long as you're humble/Let you be the king of jungle".

 Throughout his work, he blurs the normally clear gender definitions found in hip-hop.
 Despite the heavy influence he drew from American hip-hop in his debut album, Maxinquaye, he fights against typical gender representations by, for example, dressing as a woman on the side sleeve of his album cover.
 As many of his tracks blend elements of varying types of music creating a difficult-to-define sound, so do his lyrics, creating a more ambiguous and blurry take on gender and sexuality.